zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

  # How to fix broken textures

-> # This tutorial uses LtMAO, specifically the explorer contexts.
-If you dont have it installed, follow the instructions [here for installing LtMAO](/core-guides/tools/LtMAO) and [here for enabling explorer contexts](/core-guides/tools/LtMAO#explorer-contexts). {.is-warning}
 ---

 Riot is slowly changing textures to tex, causing mods to break if they have outdated dds textures.
 This is a tutorial on how to fix them.